 Married Filing Jointly

-Married taxpayers can file their taxes jointly even if they live separately on Dec.
+Married couples living separately can file their taxes jointly even if they aren't cohabitating on Dec.
 31, as long as they are not legally divorced on that date and both agree to file their taxes as married taxpayers filing jointly.
 Married taxpayers receive a larger standard deduction than single taxpayers or married taxpayers filing separately.
 Married taxpayers who file their taxes jointly must both sign their tax returns.

 Consequences of Filing Jointly